 - Be sure to take all your belongings when leaving the car.

 If you have any complaints or got scammed, write down the license plate, car model, location, and date, and send your complaint to the Public Transportation Department:

 Phone number: +55 11-2692-3302, +55 11-2291-5416, +55 11-2692-4094.

 The most essential and underrated item is travel insurance.
 You shouldn’t travel to a faraway country with a strange language without it.

 For a couple of dollars a day, you’re covered for many situations abroad, such as an accident or in case you fall victim to theft.

 Where to stay in São Paulo

-If you’re traveling to São Paulo, you’re probably looking for some hotel recommendations too.
+If you’re traveling to the city, you’re probably looking for a hotel in São Paulo too.

 That’s why I’ve outlined below my top picks in the city.
 But you can also read about the best neighborhoods to stay in São Paulo in this article.

 Here’s a general overview of what I mean by each budget category: